 This section defines algorithms for selecting default audio track and default subtitle track.

 Default tracks are selected prior to initial playback and prior to User’s making specific tracks selections.

+In a Chain, track selection is performed on the Track Group with the most tracks.
+The selection is applied to other tracks where matching tracks exist.
+Chain constraints ensures that Track Groups will either have the same audio and/or subtitle tracks or a single audio track making track selection on these other tracks deterministic.

 The following rules apply to the decision flow: